Functional fitness exercises train muscles to help you do everyday activities…

 While using various muscles in the upper and lower body at the same time, functional fitness exercises also emphasize core stability.

-For example, a squat is a functional exercise because it trains the muscles used when you rise up and down from a chair or pick up low objects.
+A squat is a functional exercise because it trains the muscles used when you rise up and down from a chair or pick up low objects.

 By exercising your muscles to work the way they do in everyday tasks, you prepare your body to perform well in a variety of common situations.